Should I start a blog? 10 reasons to start a blog

 There’s another reason to start a blog, and this reason can come in very handy in your future.
 Remember that I told you at the start of this post that I started blogging because I took a course in SEO (search engine optimization).

-Suppose I want to help other companies to improve their SEO, then by showing my own blog and statistics I can show them what I am capable of.
+Suppose I want to help other companies to improve their SEO, then by showing my own blog and statistics, I can show them what I am capable of.
 If you blog about beauty or fashion, you can use your blog as your portfolio, too, because you can use your blogs to present your products, styles, and vlogs.

 6. Your own brand = your own customer base

 Let’s say you’re an Instagram blogger.
-Which is great in a way, but it also means you always need to sit and wait to find out, if and how often your posts are shown to your target audience.
+This is great in a way, but it also means you always need to sit and wait to find out, if and how often your posts are shown to your target audience.
 And then, if your posts are shown, your posts are probably not even looked at for more than a second before the Insta-users scroll to the next inspiring post of another great Insta-blogger.

 With a blog and email marketing, you can build a private audience!
 An audience that you can reach by sending an email directly to the inbox of all your subscribers.
 For this reason, email marketing is a real – and often forgotten – goldmine for bloggers.